MooersLab/pymolsnips/README.md

 <details>
 <summary><b>Installing and using snippets with kate</b></summary>

-If installed with macports, the app resides in `/Applications/macports/kate.app`.
+If installed with MacPorts, the app resides in `/Applications/macports/kate.app`.
 The snippet plugin has to be turned on. *kate* requires macOS 10.14 or newer.

 The snippets are stored in a single `.xml` file.